valentinrymsha/HealthPro/README.md

 This app was developed as part of the **Swift** programming language training.

+The application is designed for convenient tracking of daily activity indicators, viewing and searching for healthy recipes, as well as for calculating the required number of calories (calculator).
+There are login, registration, password recovery pages in the application.
+There is also a user page where the user can see the current weather, change or set a profile photo, also the user can change the password, open the bonus page, FAQ page, log out of the account, delete the account, play a mini game (beta).

 ## Getting Started

 Here are step-by-step instructions for preparing and running the application on your simulator or iPhone.